Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/objective_functions.rst

                                               point are part of the training sets.
 :doxy:`LooErrorCSvm`                          Special case of the ``LooError`` for SVMs using the structure of the SVM solution
                                               to speed-up evaluation.
-:doxy:`SparseFFNetError`                      Same as ``ErrorFunction``, but imposes a sparseness constraint on the activation of the
+:doxy:`SparseAutoencoderError`                Same as ``ErrorFunction``, but imposes a sparseness constraint on the activation of the
                                               hidden neurons of a neural network using the Kullback-Leibler divergence.
 :doxy:`SvmLogisticInterpretation`             Model selection for SVMs using a maximum-likelihood criterion :doxy:`RadiusMarginQuotient`                  Model selection for SVMs by optimizing the radius-margin quotient.